 - Should we avoid visiting relatives and friends during the mourning period?

-TraditioncustomIn traditional Chinese culture, people avoid visiting relatives and friends during the mourning period in order to avoid bringing bad luck to others.
-Although modern social customs tend to be more open, it is still recommended to avoid visiting relatives and friends during the mourning period as a sign of respect and to avoid causing unnecessary trouble.
-Considering the opinions of people around you is an important consideration.[[1]] [[2]] [[3]]
+Traditionally, visiting relatives and friends during the mourning period is practiced to avoid bringing bad luck to others.
+While modern customs tend to be more open, it's still recommended to avoid visiting relatives and friends during the mourning period as a sign of respect and to avoid causing unnecessary distress.
+Considering the perceptions of those around you is an important factor.[[1]] [[2]] [[3]]

-- Suggest:During the mourning period, you should contact relatives and friends by phone or text message to express your concern and avoid visiting in person.
+- Suggest:During the mourning period, you should contact relatives and friends by phone or text message to express your concern and avoid visiting them in person.

-According to traditional customs, it is usually not recommended to visit relatives and friends before the mourning period is one year, especially during the New Year holidays.
-This is not only a respect for the bereaved family, but also a consideration for relatives and friends.
-But in modern society, thiscustomThe policy has become more relaxed and you can make appropriate judgments based on your own situation and surrounding environment.[[1]] [[4]]
+Traditionally, it's not recommended to visit relatives and friends before the full year of mourning, especially during the Lunar New Year holidays.
+This is a sign of respect for the bereaved family and consideration for the loved ones.
+However, in modern society, this custom has become more relaxed.
+You should exercise discretion based on your own circumstances and surroundings.[[1]] [[4]]

 - Suggest:If you want to visit someone, you should contact them first to confirm whether it is convenient and respect their feelings.

-During the mourning period, go to the temple to worship.TraditionThere are usually no strict taboos in customs, but it is recommended to avoid participating in large-scale activities in temples during the mourning period as a sign of respect.[[1]]
+There is usually no strict taboo in traditional customs against visiting temples during the mourning period, but it is recommended to avoid participating in large-scale activities in temples during the mourning period as a sign of respect.[[1]]

 - Suggest:If you want to go to a temple, you should choose a time when there are fewer people and keep quiet.